We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Simply speaking, it’s hard to go wrong with the Lezyne Zecto Drive lights as they’re small, convenient, and run for a long time.

-Knog Plus Twin Pack are front and rear bike lights with a budget price and an advanced list of specifications.
-They can be used on the bike with a silicone strap, or on your cycling clothes or bags thanks to a handy clip.
+Knog Big Cobber Twinpack are front and rear bike lights with a high price and an advanced list of specifications.
+They can be used on the bike with a silicone strap to make you visible from 330° thanks to their unique round design.

-These lights recharge fully via USB in 4 hours and provide up to 40 hours of runtime.
-However, light modes include steady, pulse, strobe, fancy flash, eco flash, so you can drain the battery in 2 hours if you use it in the highest.
+These lights recharge fully via an integrated USB plug so you don’t need to carry a cable.
+One charge provides up to 120 hours of runtime, which is impressive.
+However, there are eight diverse modes available, so you can drain the battery in 2h30min if you use it in the highest.

-These lights are also fully waterproof, so don’t be afraid to use them when it’s raining.
+Knog Big Cobber lights are also fully waterproof, so don’t be afraid to use them when it’s raining, as they have an IP67 rating.

-Specialized Stix Sport lights are USB rechargeable and require no cables.
+Lezyne Strip Drive Combo lights are USB rechargeable so you can charge them anywhere.
 You can simply stick them into a USB port for a few hours until the LED indicator show’s the battery is full.

-You can use them in six different modes and mount them on any tube that is 22.2mm to 35mm in diameter, so they’re suitable for all types of bikes.
+You can use them in 11 different modes and mount them on any tube, including aero and round posts, so they’re suitable for all types of bikes.

 When riding in the dark, you need power.
 And lots of it!
 Especially when going for a ride in the deep forest and in pitch-black darkness.
 These lights will illuminate your way and turn night into day.